I stepped out of the kayak and into the shallows. The cool water evaporated almost the instant my foot hit the shore.

 Grab a bottle of water, a heap of sunscreen, and get comfortable, because I’m going to take you with me to experience Scottsdale, Arizona.

-Scottsdale, Arizona, is located in the northern Sonoran Desert to the east of Phoenix.
+The city of Scottsdale, Arizona, is located in the northern Sonoran Desert in the southwestern United States.
 It’s an affluent community that is rich in restaurants, art, spas, golf, and natural beauty.

 By the numbers